First things first. Here are the most important facts on GDPR

 - Updated our Terms and Conditions in regard to GDPR - DONE

 - Developing missing features and adapting our product roadmap (Roll outs have already begun.
-The latest updates will apply Q2 2018) - IN PROGRESS
+The latest updates will apply Q2 2018) - DONE

 Due to GDPR, which enters into force on the 25th May 2018, we must provide you with a Data Processing Agreements that clearly defines how AskCody as Data Processer, acts as the processor of Personal Data, where you remain the controller of Personal Data.